araemot/passphrase-generator/README.md

 Generates a passphrase by randomly selecting words from the [EFF long wordlist](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) using the browser's [crypto RNG](https://developer.mozilla.org/en-US/docs/Web/API/RandomSource/getRandomValues).
-A six word phrase takes an averageof 3500 years to guess at 1 trillion guesses per second.
+A six word phrase takes an average of 3500 years to guess at 1 trillion guesses per second.
 The phrase is generated entirely in the browser, no information is sent to or received from anywhere else.